BPAEngine/BPAEngine/docs/reference/REFERENCE.md

 #### Window.GetMaxWidth

-Returns the width in pixles of the bigger screen device.
+Returns the width in pixels of the bigest screen device.

 ###### Signature